Garden Rocks Wickenburg

 How Much Rock Will Your Project Require?

-When you’re sitting at your dining room table looking through the various landscape rock options and hardscaping elements you’ll want to incorporate into your plan, there are a few things you should consider before getting started.
+When you’re sitting at your dining room table looking through the various landscape rock options and hardscaping elements you’ll want to incorporate into your plan, there are a few things you should consider before getting started with your decorative rock installation.
 The first is getting an accurate measurement of your outdoor space.
 With that handy piece of information, you can then begin calculating the amount of material you’ll need to complete the job.

 First, you’ll need to measure the area you’re planning to improve and then calculate the square footage.
 To calculate square footage, you take the length and multiply it by the width of your yard.
 So, if your yard is 60 feet long and 80 feet wide, you need enough landscape material to cover 4800 square feet.
 When deciding how much of any one element you need, best practices suggest that you order slightly more than you’ll need in the end.